ericdfields/OProto/README.markdown

 OProto uses [StaticMatic](http://staticmatic.rubyforge.org/) to alleviate all of these symptoms.
 An additional dose of [Haml](http://haml-lang.com) makes marking up a document simple and fun again.
 Side effects include glee, bliss and a rapidly-developing sense of productivity.

+We've taken some cues from [Paul Irish & Co's fantastic HTML5 boilerplate](http://html5boilerplate.com/) and integrated it into the starter template files.

 ### CSS is too dumb to be productive
 [Lorin Tacket nails it: CSS is a stupid language](http://vimeo.com/11671458).
 That is, while its certainly the best way to style web content, it lacks some of the basic features of a scripting language most developers are used to: variables, basic functions and simple math.
 This means that creating CSS from scratch is inevitably a slow process.